-The issuer must maintain an overcollateralization of at least 8% of risk-weighted assets (at the capital center level).
-Banking supervision is carried out by the Danish Financial Supervisory Authority (DFSA, or "Finanstilsynet").
+The issuer must maintain an overcollateralization of at least 2% of covered bonds outstanding and nominal, and 8% of risk-weighted assets.
+The Danish Financial Supervisory Authority (DFSA, or "Finanstilsynet") conducts banking supervision.
 The DFSA has the authority to issue an order with which the issuer must comply.
 In case of severe or multiple breaches, the DFSA may revoke the license.